samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 In combat, an attack roll is used to determine whether an attack hits.

 You can also use attack rolls to resolve noncombat activities that are similar to attacks in combat, such as an archery contest or a game of darts.
 Assign an [Armor Class](/sources/dnd/free-rules/rules-glossary#ArmorClass) to the target, decide whether the character is proficient with the weapon used, then have the player make an attack roll.
-(See also “[Degrees of Success](#DegreesofSuccess)” in this chapter.)
+(See also "[Degrees of Success](#DegreesofSuccess)" in this chapter.)

 ### Saving Throws